 Remember that when people lose body fat their jaw will naturally become more pronounced.
 So don’t jump to conclusions just because someone now has a great jawline.

 #12: Shrunken Testicles

 Just how badly do you want to know whether a guy is taking steroids?
 Because measuring their testicles can get you an answer!

-Taking steroids can boost testosterone levels but as a result of this the body will begin to produce less testosterone (as you don’t need it), this results in testicular shrinkage.
+Taking steroids can boost testosterone levels.
+However, as a result of this, the body will begin to produce less testosterone (as you don’t need it), this results in testicular shrinkage.

 The results may be reversible once the guy stops his cycle, but it is not guaranteed.